Ivshti/typed-schema/README.md

 Schemas are defined as an object of specs for each property.
 The spec can have properties:

-* `type` - the type to be enforced, can be "string", "number", "date", "boolean" (alternatively use String, Number, Date, Boolean).
+* `type` - the type to be enforced, can be "string", "number", "date", "boolean".
 Can also be a RegExp instance in case you want to validate against that expression.
+It can be "object" or "array", but keep in mind then you need to also specify `schema` property
 * `default` - the default value; must comply to the type
 * `get` - getter, cannot be used with type/default
 * `set` - setter, cannot be used with type/default
 * `enumerable` - whether this property will be enumerable - the default is true

-If type is all you need, you can shorthand the property to the type only, e.g. `{ name: String }`.
+* `schema` - applicable if you set the type to "object" or "array"; the value follows the same spec

-You can also define a property as an "array of" by setting it to `[spec]`, for example `[String]` for an array of strings.
+Validating arrays is supported by setting the `type` to `"array"` and providing the `schema` property.
-Nested objects are supported.
+Nested objects are supported by setting the `type` to `"object"` and providing the `schema` property.

 ### Example